Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 | Telehealth Providers | $120-200 | $150-250 |

 Compounded formulations from licensed pharmacies offer higher quality assurance but increased costs.
 FormBlends, a physician-supervised telehealth clinic, provides compounded BPC-157 in both oral and injectable forms with third-party testing and physician oversight.
-Their pricing reflects the comprehensive service model including medical consultations, dosing guidance, and ongoing monitoring.
+Their pricing reflects the thorough service model including medical consultations, dosing guidance, and ongoing monitoring.

 Insurance coverage remains unavailable for BPC-157 regardless of formulation, as the peptide lacks FDA approval for therapeutic use.
 Patients must pay out-of-pocket for all BPC-157 treatments, making cost considerations particularly important for long-term use.